 UNESCO World Heritage Site in Bay of Kotor

-Surrounded by fortifications, the Old Town of Kotor is effortlessly charming.
+Enclosed by medieval fortifications, the Old Town of Kotor is effortlessly charming.
 This is one of the top places to visit in Montenegro, so you won’t be alone.

 13. Lake Skadar